zuozhenggh/learning-library/data-management-library/database/spatial/intro/create-sample-data/create-sample-data.md

 <!--  *This is the "fold" - below items are collapsed by default*  -->

-## **STEP 1**: Create tables with coordinates
+## Step 1: Create tables with coordinates

 We begin by creating tables with latitude, longitude coordinates.
-This is a common starting point for creating spatial data, for example coordinates from GPS, street address geocodes, or IP address geocodes.
+This is a common starting point for creating spatial data, for example coordinates from GPS, or from geocoding street address or IP address.

 The instructions and screen shots refer to SQL Developer Web, however the same steps apply for other SQL clients.